Cent. Force

 cent.
 Force Co., Ltd (株式会社セント・フォース) is a Japanese talent agency headquartered in Ebisu, Shibuya, Tokyo.
 It was founded in 1994 and focuses on talent management for newscasters and tarento.

 Overview

-The primary talents the agency holds are free announcers, casters and reporters.
+The primary talents the agency holds are freelance announcers, casters and reporters.
 The company holds a subsidiary talent agency, Sprout Co., Ltd, which focuses on talent management for students at a college level.
 Sprout was formerly a part of cent.
 Force until 2012, when the agency split to become a subsidiary.

 In 2016, the company extended operations with a new branch in the Kansai region.